 Attendance during the first week of classes is required.
-Students who do not attend the first week of class will be withdrawn with a "W" grade reflected on the permanent record.
-Students who are withdrawn for not attending the first week of class may discuss reinstatement with the instructor.
+A student who does not attend the first week of class will be withdrawn with a grade of W on the permanent record.
+A student who is withdrawn for not attending the first week of class may discuss reinstatement with the instructor.
 If the instructor does not support the reinstatement, the student may petition the Student Academic Appeals Committee for reinstatement.
-Students who have registered for a distance learning course are required to access the web site for the course during the first week.
+A student who has registered for a distance learning course is required to access the web site for the course during the first week.
 Failure to do so will result in withdrawal.